bhargav2143/certified-kubernetes-administrator-course/docs/09-Networking/22-Ingress.md

   - Take me to [Lecture](https://kodekloud.com/courses/certified-kubernetes-administrator-with-practice-tests/lectures/9808286)

+In this section, we will take a look at **Ingress** Ingress exposes HTTP and HTTPS routes from outside the cluster to services within the cluster.
+Traffic routing is controlled by rules defined on the **Ingress resource**.

-In this section, we will take a look at **Ingress** think of ingress as a layer 7 load balancer built-in to the kubernetes cluster that can be configured using native kubernetes primitives
+think of ingress as a layer 7 load balancer built-in to the kubernetes cluster that can be configured using native kubernetes primitives

 just like any other object in kubernetes.